mintelekk/AIproduction/README.md

 The document ID and number of 100-word chunks stored in the SQLite database.

 Step 2: Semantic Retrieval
+SQLite database
+   ↓
+User question
+   ↓
+Question embedding
+   ↓
+Cosine similarity
+   ↓
+Top 5 relevant chunks
+   ↓
+Ollama LLM
+   ↓
+Final answer

 Run:

 python retriever.py

 The retriever will take a user's question, generate an embedding for the question, compare it against the stored document embeddings using cosine similarity, and return the most relevant document chunks.
+Then, Ollama3 will take the context as input and print out the answer according to what it found in the source documents.

 Project Goal